KietNgoTuan/PIR/README.md

    **matthieu.raux@insa-lyon.fr**

    Sincere thanks to my colleagues :
-   Adrea RICO, Allan GOUDJI, Beatriz DE CARVALHO, Kiet THEO
+   Andrea RICO, Allan GOUDJI, Beatriz DE CARVALHO, Kiet THEO

    And a sincere thanks to the two searchers we worked with for their precious advices and their time:
    Leonardo CARDOSO & Jean Marie GORCE